Function Keys of Computer Keyboard – F Keys

 The F12 key is another function key commonly found on computer keyboards.

-F12 can be used to open the developer tools or console in web browsers including Google Chrome, and Mozilla Firefox.
-These developer tools provide a suite of debugging and development features for web developers, allowing them to inspect and modify HTML, CSS, and JavaScript code, analyze network activity, debug JavaScript errors, and optimize website performance.
+F12 can be used to open the developer tools or console in web browsers, including Google Chrome and Mozilla Firefox.
+These developer tools provide web developers with a suite of debugging and development features, allowing them to inspect and modify HTML, CSS, and JavaScript code, analyze network activity, debug JavaScript errors, and optimize website performance.

-In certain software programs, such as Microsoft Office Word, Excel, and PowerPoint, pressing F12 opens the “Save As” dialog box.
-From there, users can choose to save the current document in a new format or with a different filename.
+Pressing the F12 key opens the “Save As” dialog box.
+From there, users can choose to save the current document.
 Without having to go through several menus, you may save and organize files quickly and easily with this shortcut.

 In combination with other keys, such as the Ctrl or Alt keys, F12 may serve as a shortcut key to access specific features or perform tasks more efficiently.
-For example, pressing Ctrl + F12 in some applications may open the document properties or preferences dialog box, allowing users to customize settings and options for the current document or application.
+For example, pressing Ctrl + F12 in some applications may open the document properties dialog box, allowing users to customize settings.

-Overall, the function keys on a keyboard play a crucial role in providing quick access to specific functions and commands within various programs and applications.
-From F1 for help to F12 for various functions, these keys enhance user efficiency and productivity by offering shortcuts to commonly used actions.
+Overall, the function keys on a keyboard have specific functions and commands.
+From F1 to F12 for many functions, these keys enhance user efficiency and productivity by offering shortcuts to commonly used actions.
 Understanding the functions and capabilities of each function key can greatly improve workflow and usability during computer tasks.

 FAQS( Frequently Asked Questions)

-How many buttons are on the keyboard of the computer?
+How many buttons are on the computer keyboard?

-The keyboard of a standard computer typically has around 104 keys, including letters, numbers, symbols, and function keys.
+The keyboard of a standard computer typically has around 104 keys.

 What does F9 do?

-Specifically, the F9 key is often used as a shortcut key in various programs and applications to perform specific tasks, such as opening a search function or executing specific commands.
+The F9 key is often used to open a search function or execute specific commands.
 The function keys can be customized or programmed for specific functions based on user preferences or software settings.

 What is the purpose of the keyboard’s F8 key?

-The Windows Safe Mode can be accessed by pressing the F8 key at computer startup, and it can also be utilized for other purposes within some software programs.
+The Windows Safe Mode can be accessed by pressing the F8 key at computer startup.

 What are a keyboard’s seven special keys?